Sony WF-C710N vs WF-C700N: what's the difference between these two pairs of wireless earbuds?

 Sony WF-C710N vs WF-C700N: sound

-Better noise cancellation, longer battery life, added wearer detection, and the same winning design.
-The WF-C710N look like a decent improvement on the multi-Award-winning C700N.
+Better noise cancellation, longer battery life, added wearer detection, and the same winning design – the WF-C710N looked like a decent improvement on the multi-Award-winning C700N when they were first announced, and having thoroughly tested them, we can confirm that the improvements are meaningful across the board.

 If the C700N drop further in price, they could be the better buy, depending on your priorities.
-We'll update this article with a definitive verdict once we've tested the C710N.
+However, the C710N are the better all-round performer, and worth the investment if your budget stretches to their full retail price.

 MORE: